 - June 2024: Musk predicted 1,000 to 2,000 robots working in factories by 2025

 Now, one year later, the number doing useful work is zero.
-When asked during the earnings call how many Optimus robots Tesla actually has, Musk didn't answer.
+When asked during the earnings call how many Optimus robots Tesla actually has, Musk didn't answer the question.

 While Tesla restructures for its robot ambitions, China has already established commanding market dominance.